NetApp/terraform-provider-netapp-cloudmanager/README.md

 ### Controlling the provider version

 Note that you can also control the provider version.
-This requires the use of a `provider` block in your Terraform configuration if you have not added one already.
+This is controlled by a `required_providers` block in your Terraform configuration.

 The syntax is as follows: